zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 I remember when the first time I studied **`Red Black Tree`** **(RBT)** it was all a very big puzzle .
 A seemily random _rotations_ and _colorings_ seems to somehow balance a **`Binary Search Tree`** **(BST)** .
 But I had no intuition for why these rotations and colorings seem to magically balance the BST .

 &nbsp;
 I had no idea what the **`RED`** and **`BLACK`** node represents .
 I didn't even understand why they exist in the first place .
 After all , what has coloring got to do with the balancing of a Binary Search Tree , right ? .
-And why are they even called Red and Black , why not any other colors (_the answer is quite hilarious XD_) .
+And why are they even called Red and Black , why not any other colors (_the answer is hilarious XD_) .
 All in all , it was **a giant black box** .
 All these Insert and Delete cases , nothing properly made sense .
 The number of unanswered questions stacked up and up .
-So , I embarked on a mission  to find answer to these and after scouring through the internet past few weeks and with a bit of imagination and sleepless nights , I think I finally got ahold of the answers to all the questions that my dumb brain was unable to grasp : ) .
+So , I had to do something to find the answers .
+And after scouring through the internet past few weeks and with a bit of imagination , I think I finally got ahold of the answers to all the questions that my dumb brain was unable to grasp : ) .
 This writeup is to accumulate all these answers and make an intuitive approach to Red BLack Trees so that dumb people like me can also have a proper intuition for the underlying operations in Red Black Tree .
 You might never need to understand the underlying intuitions behind all the operations .
 You can just call **stl** **`map`** or **`set`** in `c++` and **`TreeMap`** in `java` , and can easily pass your life in peace .
 But if you do care for the intuition , _you are in for a ride_ : D

-The whole writeup will be very long .
-So it is recommended that you finish this in multiple sitting : )

 # **The Story Begins**

 To properly understand anything you need to know its past .
 To me it's not optional , it's a must condition .
-In my search for proper understanding of Red Black Trees , this is when it started to make sense to me for the first time .
+In my search for proper understanding of Red Black Trees , this is when it actully started to make sense to me for the first time .

-I assume that you are familiar with Binary Search Trees and their shortcomings ( The complexity depends on tree height and in the worst case the height can be N , making all the operations **`O(N)`** )
+I assume that you are familiar with Binary Search Trees and their shortcomings ( The complexity depends on tree height and in the worst case the height can be N , making most of the operations **`O(N)`** )

 So , we need to somehow make it balanced such that on average the height is **`logN`** .
 Red Black Tree with it magic rotations and colorings seems to somehow do this .
-But this is not the first data structure to do this .
-The key to understanding RBT lies on the first few varient of this data strucutre that attempted to solve this balance of BSTs .
+But this is not the first data structure to do this . _The key to understanding RBT lies on the first few varient of this data strucutre that attempted to solve this balance of BSTs_.

 ## **A slightly modified BST**